piborg/diablo/README.md

 If you find a bug with the Diablo code, please feel free to report it as an issue.
 When reporting issues with this library please supply:
 - Raspberry Pi OS Version (Raspbian Stretch etc.)
-- Hardware setup (number of motors, power source)
+- Hardware setup (number of motors, motor type, power source)
 - Sample code
 - Errors shown.

-Issues which are opened without this information will be closed until this can be provided.
+Please supply as much information as you can so we can replicate the bug locally. :)